How Much Does Porcelain Paver Installation Cost? [2025 Data]

 Highlights

-• Porcelain paving tiles cost $3 to $35 per square foot
+• Porcelain paving tiles cost $3 to $35 per square foot.

-• A 144-square-foot porcelain paver patio costs $1,000 to $8,496
+• A 144-square-foot porcelain paver patio costs $1,000 to $8,496.

-• The complexity and square footage of your space determines price
+• The complexity and square footage of your space determines price.

-• Labor to lay porcelain paving tiles costs $4 to $25 per square foot
+• Labor to lay porcelain paving tiles costs $4 to $25 per square foot.

 Though porcelain paving tiles are not the most budget-friendly option, many homeowners find them worth the splurge.
 Here’s how much you can expect to spend.

-How Much Do Porcelain Pavers Cost Per Square Foot?
+Porcelain Pavers Cost Per Square Foot

 The average cost of porcelain tile when installed outdoors is $3 to $35 per square foot.
-The overall price varies based on quality and design, but it usually is more than the cost of brick pavers, concrete pavers, or natural stone pavers.
+The overall price varies based on quality and design, but it is usually more than the cost of brick pavers, concrete pavers, or natural stone pavers.

-How Much Do Porcelain Pavers Cost by Style?
+Porcelain Pavers Cost by Style

 The main draw of porcelain is that it can mimic any type of flooring, but it’s usually more durable.
 There are options that imitate different types of flooring choices.
 You can even find an option that looks like wood.
 Overall, glazed tiles typically cost the most, though you’ll pay more for intricate patterns.
 Typical costs are: